tvthm8/small_python_projects-/README.md

 This update was all about expanding functionality while keeping the interface simple and intuitive.
 Part 2 wraps up this project by adding versatility, but who knows—I might revisit it in the future for even more features, like pricing, payment, or delivery options!

 <img src = "Screenshot 2024-12-04 9.28.36 PM.png">

+## This quick project was all about testing out a new IDE: Visual Studio Code.
+I created a simple Band Name Generator,
+which takes the name of your city and a pet, combines them, and gives you a fun band name (e.g., "Statesboro Ace").

+The process was straightforward, and after trying it out, I’ve decided VS Code will be my go-to IDE for projects moving forward!

+Project Highlight: Food Order System (Part 2)
+This is Part 2 of my Food Order System project, and I’ve taken things up a notch!
+The system now supports multiple cuisines, adding more variety and flexibility to the ordering process.
+Here's what I added in this second installment: